dscorbett/duployan-font/docs/width-system.md

 A glyph’s right bound width (`rdx`) is measured from its cursive entry point to the right side of its bounding box.
 For example, U+1BC08 DUPLOYAN LETTER D is a long horizontal line.
-In this font, it is a stroke 1000 units long plus two semicircular caps with 35-unit radii.
+In the regular font, it is a stroke 1000 units long plus two semicircular caps with 35-unit radii.
 Its right bound width is therefore 1035 units: the width of the stroke plus the right cap.